 Customers consistently rave about Paleo on the Go for being a top paleo delivery service and for the fact that there’s a full menu that deep dives into additional dietary restrictions such as AIP (autoimmune protocol), low carb, Whole30, keto and more.
-The AIP diet, in specific, is a hot topic right now and caters to helping customers improve gut health and help address food sensitivities and inflammation.
+The AIP diet in particular, is gaining attention because it can help customers improve gut health and address food sensitivities and inflammation.

 Meals are delivered frozen to the doorstep, so all that’s required is putting items in the refrigerator until ready to heat up.
 Menu items change frequently and expect toothsome meals such as lamb kofta with chutney and roasted radishes, chicken mole, or salmon burgers with avocado sauce and kale for dinner, while matcha muffins and paleo pop tarts make for a great way to start the day.
 The best part?
-You can rest easy knowing that all ingredients are sourced responsibly and as locally as possible.
+You can rest easy knowing that all ingredients are sourced responsibly.

 If you don’t have time to pick out individual meals for the week, Meal Bundles will do the work for you, all while saving a little bit of money.